Sleep in animals: Rodents

 During each of these three periods, EEG data were collected for information on the rats' sleep stages.
 The mean firing rates of hippocampal place cells during prebehavior SWS (PRE) and three ten-minute intervals in postbehavior SWS (POST) were calculated by averaging across 22 track-running sessions from seven rats.
 The results showed that ten minutes after the trial RUN session, there was a 12% increase in the mean firing rate of hippocampal place cells from the PRE level.
 After 20 minutes, the mean firing rate returned rapidly toward the PRE level.
 The elevated firing of hippocampal place cells during SWS after spatial exploration could explain why there were elevated levels of slow-wave sleep in Datta's study, as it also dealt with a form of spatial exploration.

 In rats, sleep deprivation causes weight loss and reduced body temperature.
 Rats kept awake indefinitely develop skin lesions, hyperphagia, loss of body mass, hypothermia, and, eventually, fatal sepsis.
 Sleep deprivation also hinders the healing of burns on rats.
 When compared with a control group, sleep-deprived rats' blood tests indicated a 20% decrease in white blood cell count, a significant change in the immune system.

 A 2014 study found that depriving mice of sleep increased cancer growth and dampened the immune system's ability to control cancers.
 The researchers found higher levels of M2 tumor-associated macrophages and TLR4 molecules in the sleep deprived mice and proposed this as the mechanism for increased susceptibility of the mice to cancer growth.
 M2 cells suppress the immune system and encourage tumour growth.
-TRL4 molecules are signalling molecules in the activation of the immune system.
+TLR4 molecules are pattern recognition receptors involved in the activation of the immune system.